 It’s more work and bookkeeping for us, true, but if it helps our patients stay up to date on their checkups and medications then it will be worth it.
 And it will be peace of mind for clients not having to worry about how to pay for services.

 Affordable and Budget Friendly

 There are 2 charges involved.
 A $50 enrollment fee/pet.
 That is for life as long as the pet stays on the plan.
-And then a monthly, budget friendly fee, based on what services you want to add to your basic plan.
+And then a monthly, budget-friendly fee, based on what services you want to add to your basic plan.
 You might want just the basic.
-If you have haired dog, you might want a body clip in the summer.
+If you have a long-haired dog, you might want a body clip in the summer.
 You might want to add extra nail trims to help keep your cat from destroying your furniture. , , boarding, baths- you can add it.